 There is more than one way to skin a cat, and there are many ways to snatch a kettlebell.
 But why do things differently?
-I like to know the intricate details of the things I do, I experiment and try everything when it comes to kettlebell training.
-Following are some of my findings on the different ways to snatch a kettlebell.
+If you like to know the intricate details of things as I do then read on.
+Over the years I have analyzed, experimented, and tried everything when it comes to kettlebell training, and below I’ll post those finding and also pair it with lots of videos.

 - Leaning back to maintain even weight distribution

-- Torso coming lower to the ground during down phase
+- Torso coming lower to the ground during the down phase

-- Keeping the torso more upright during down phase
+- Keeping the torso more upright during the down phase

 - Hip hinging to create the pendulum